jminh/dotfiles/README.md

 dotfiles
 ==========

-I use dotfiles repository to manage my dotfiles (rcfiles, ...).
+I use dotfiles (a git repository) to manage my dotfiles (rcfiles, ...).

 # Install